 As is obvious, the electric boiler will have a significant impact on your electricity bill.
 However, by following the tips we are going to give you below, you will be able to optimize its operation and reduce it considerably.
 Pay attention:

 - Choose a suitable location.
-Do not make the mistake of installing the heater in the basement or garage for the purpose of keeping it out of sight.
-Currently, there are models with very nice designs that are easy to fit into the decor.
-In this regard, it is vitally important that it is as close as possible to the kitchen and, above all, to the bathroom.
-This will reduce heat transfer losses when the water passes through the pipes.
+Don’t make the mistake of installing the water heater in the basement or garage just to keep it out of sight.
+These days, there are models with attractive designs that blend easily into your home’s decor.
+That said, it’s crucial that it be located as close as possible to the kitchen and, above all, the bathroom.
+This will minimize heat loss through conduction as water flows through the pipes.

 - Turn it off if you are going on a trip.
-Even if it’s just a three-day getaway, it pays off.
-However, you should not turn it off if you are at home. home and have a constant need for hot water.
-Keep in mind that heating a large volume of cold water all at once requires more effort than doing it progressively.
+Even if it’s just a three-day trip, it’s still worth it.
+However, you shouldn’t turn it off if you’re at home and need hot water constantly.
+Keep in mind that heating a large volume of cold water all at once takes more energy than doing it gradually.

 - Select the temperature you need according to the time of the year..
-Obviously, in winter you will need hot water at a higher temperature (between 60 °C and 80 °C).
-In summer, on the other hand, you can have enough by setting the thermostat between 30 °C and 40 °C.
+Obviously, in winter you’ll need hotter water (between 60 °C and 80 °C).
+In summer, however, setting the thermostat to between 30 °C and 40 °C should be sufficient.

 This is all you need to know about the energy consumption of an electric water heater.
 As advice we can tell you that you should always choose one that has the highest possible energy efficiency certificate, as you will amortize it quickly through your electricity bill.Contact ParaTuReforma if you have any doubts!